redexp/apidoc/README.md

  * `apiDts` same as `--api-dts <path>`
  * `basePath` same as `--base-path <path>`
  * `json` same as `--json <path>`
- * `exportSchemas` array of schemas names to be saved as json.
-Could be empty array then will be exported all schemas.
+ * `onlySchemas` array of schemas names to be saved as json.
+Could be `true` or empty array then will be exported all schemas.
-    Last item of this array could be path to json file, if no path then formatted json will output to console
+    If no `json` parameter passed then formatted json will output to console
  * `express` same as `--express <path>`
  * `openApi` same as `--open-api <path>`
  * `namespace` same as `--namespace <namespace>`